FGA is a specialized HUD Subsidized and LIHTC Certified Property Management Firm

 Like all property managers, much of what we do is done both on-site and off-site.
 As one of the more prominent managers of affordable housing options in Southern California, we use the newest technology available to bridge the gap between the building staff, our boards of directors, the owners, and our residents.

 Most management companies primarily focus on managing the property they own, often setting aside other investment properties’ needs.
-We do not own any of the buildings we manage.
+As an Affordable Housing Property Management Firm, FGA does not own any of the buildings we manage.
 Before any decisions are made, we have a fiduciary responsibility of consulting our owners and board members on policy matters and significant expenditures.

 In an emergency, such as a fire or earthquake, we have a full staff of building employees who are highly skilled and trained in on-site crisis management.